Aztek (character): Powers and abilities

 Aztek has peak human physical and mental conditioning.
 He wears an ancient helmet and armor powered by a "four-dimensional mirror", from which he derives flight, infrared and X-ray vision, invisibility, intangibility, bodyheat camouflage, entrapment nets, plasma beams and density manipulation, as well as augmenting his peak physical abilities to superhuman levels.
 The helmet could feed information directly into his brain even after he was blinded in his first confrontation with Mageddon.
 The four-dimensional power source could self-destruct in a highly explosive manner.

 Other versions

-The Rock of Ages

-Another version of Aztek, with the same abilities, known as Azteka was seen in Grant Morrison's run on JLA during the "Rock of Ages" storyline in which the JLA traveled to an alternate future overrun by Darkseid.
-She sacrifices her life to destroy Darkseid's lunar facilities.
+An alternate timeline variant of Aztek known as Azteka appears in the "Rock of Ages" storyline.